microsoft/mdatp-devicecontrol/issue.md

 > Consider using ```default deny```.

 <details>
-<summary>- Add a rule for Allow Read,Write, Execute Access to removable devices to the policy</summary>
+<summary>Add a rule for Allow Read,Write, Execute Access to encrypted removable devices to the policy</summary>

    1. Click on "+ Set reusable settings" under Included Id